Purchasing & Acquisitions Management

 |Hispanic or Latino||48|

 Americans aren’t the only ones with an interest in Purchasing, Procurement/Acquisitions and Contracts Management appeals to people across the globe.
 About 22.6% of those with this major are international students.

 How Much Do Purchasing & Acquisitions Management Majors Make?

 Salaries According to BLS

-Purchasing, Procurement/Acquisitions and Contracts Management majors often go into careers where salaries can range from $90,930 to $106,050 (25th to 75th percentile).
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+Average salaries range from $90,930 to $106,050 (25th to 75th percentile) for careers related to purchasing, procurement/acquisitions and contracts management.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.